DeckofAdventures/TheGame/docs/src/2_Development/03_Development_Timeline.md

 **Pre-Alpha**

-Developed the First Target Card System, dveloped a series of intro Adventures to test.
+Developed the First Target Card System, developed a series of intro Adventures to test.

 **Alpha Development Feedback - HERE AS OF JUNE 2022**